 Prepare and get ready for the rest of the materials and tools.

 Mark 14 eyelet positions on each long side of the tea towel with an erasable fabric marker.

-If you are using 28″ length tea towel, mark 1″ from the short length edges, then 2″ between eyelets.
+If you are using a 28″ length tea towel, mark 1″ from the short length edges, then 2″ between eyelets.

 B = (L – 2A)/13

-No thread is broken, they were pushed to the side.
+No thread is broken; they were pushed to the side.

-Even if it is broken a little, no worry, it can be rescued by placing a small drop of glue to glue it back to the tea towel while stopping it from going further.
+Even if it is broken a little, no worries, it can be rescued by placing a small drop of glue to glue it back to the tea towel while stopping it from going further.

 Carefully insert the eyelet stud through the hole, insert the eyelet from the right side.

 Be careful the groves at the stud edge, they are thread catcher.
 Use the awl to free the caught threads if necessary.

 Repeat the process to put in all eyelets.